Making Your Own Texture

 Play around with the radius of the motion blur.
 The effects can be seen in real time on your image.

 Follow the same steps as outlined above for creating a brushed metal texture.
 Duplicate the filter layer, Layer ▸ Duplicate Layer.
 Reduce the opacity of the duplicated layer to around 50%.

 Double click on the 'fx' in the layers list of the duplicated layer and change the motion blur angle to 90 degrees.

 To change the color of the linen, add a new layer to the top of the layers list, Layer ▸ New Layer.
 Using the flood fill tool, fill the layer with whatever color you desire.
 Black is used here.
 Play around with decreasing the opacity of the layer or using a different blending mode.
 In this example the opacity is set to 80% and the blending mode is set to "Overlay".

 Play around with the settings of the motion blur and the color of the color monochrome to modify the appearance of the linen.
 The image below has a motion blur radius of 100 and the color monochrome is black.

 Create a new image in Acorn with a white background, File ▸ New .

 Go to Filter ▸ Generator ▸ Render Clouds.
 Click once on the 'From Color' color well to select it.
 Choose a dark brown in the colors palette.
 Click once on the 'To Color' color well and choose white.
 Decrease the scale to around 30 and the power to around 0.50.
 Don't worry about getting things perfect right now.
 You can make adjustments later.

-Next click '+' towards the bottom left of the filters palette and choose Stylize ▸ Shaded Material.
+Go to Filters and choose Stylize ▸ Shaded Material.
 Decrease the scale to around 0.50.
-Click '+' again and select Color Adjustment ▸ Color Controls.
+Click '+' at the top of the filters palette to add another filter and select Color Adjustment ▸ Color Controls.
 Adjust the color controls to achieve your desired effect.